Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines: Experimental Evaluation

-Figure \ref{fig:timeline_turns} traces the synthesis process of Bespoke-TPCH from start to finish and shows the synthesis phases and code size per iteration (i.e., agent turn).
-Over the course of approximately 5,000 agent turns, encompassing both LLM interactions and tool calls, the agent progressed through all implementation and optimization stages.
-The initial phase, comprising the bespoke storage design and basic query-execution code, required roughly 1,000 turns and produced 5,700 lines of code, already achieving an initial speedup of 2.7$\times$ over DuckDB.
-As subsequent optimization stages were executed, the codebase grew to approximately 12,000 lines, of which more than 3,000 lines were dedicated to tracing and statistics collection (hidden behind \texttt{\#ifdef} directives).
-During the optimization phases, occasional performance regressions became visible - for instance, a temporary drop from a 10$\times$ speedup to 5.5$\times$ around turn~4,200 - but these were quickly identified and resolved through rollbacks and targeted fixes.
-The amount of context required by the Bespoke Agent varies considerably across stages.
-During the initial implementation phase, the agent requires relatively few interactions and loads only a small number of code files, keeping context demands modest.
-In later stages, particularly the optimization with a human reference persona, the agent must load substantial amounts of existing code, collected traces, and tool outputs, with context windows peaking at over 100,000 tokens.
-Regular compaction sessions, placed at strategically chosen points using our knowledge of the task structure, prevent the agent from exceeding its context limits.
+Figure~\ref{fig:timeline_turns} traces the synthesis process of Bespoke-TPCH from start to finish.
+Over the course of approximately 15,000 agent turns, the agent progressed through all stages, starting from 5,700 lines of code and an initial speedup of 2.34$\times$ over DuckDB, and growing to a final engine of approximately 11,600 lines of C++, of which more than 3,000 lines are tracing infrastructure (hidden behind \texttt{\#ifdef} directives).
+Occasional regressions (e.g. turn 11,600) during optimization were quickly detected and resolved via rollbacks.
+Context demands grew substantially in later stages, peaking at over 100,000{peaking at over 150,000} tokens, with regular compaction preventing context limit violations.

-\paragraph{Scaling with the Number of Query Templates.} An important observation from Figure \ref{fig:timeline_turns} is that later queries (see colored numbers below timeline) do not systematically require more context or more turns than earlier ones.
-As indicated by the query identifiers annotated below the timeline, the per-query effort remains largely stable throughout the synthesis process.
-This suggests that our approach scales well with the number of query templates and does not suffer from a drift toward increasing resource demands over time.

-\paragraph{Correctness from the Start.} The timeline further reveals that the Bespoke Agent produces correct implementations in the vast majority of cases on the first attempt.
-During the initial implementation phase, 17 out of 22 queries were correct on the first shot; the remaining five were corrected within a few turns.
-In later optimization phases, errors occasionally surface, particularly during aggressive optimization steps, but are quickly detected by our validation tool and resolved.
-Overall, the incorrectness episodes (highlighted as red areas in the Correctness-line below the plot in Figure \ref{fig:timeline_turns}) are rare, underscoring the reliability of the agent-driven synthesis process.